ananthvk/latex-resume-creator/README.md

 To modify the content of the resume, edit `src/resume_creator/data/resume.json` and `src/resume_creator/templates/resume.tex`

+If you do not want to re-generate the resume on each push, maintain a `develop` branch, then whenever you want a pdf, merge with the `master` branch.

 #### Privacy Controls

 Set environment variables to control personal information: